simon0302010/metaclean/README.md

 ## Requirements

 *   Python 3.8+
 *   [ExifTool](https://exiftool.org/) must be installed and available in your system's PATH.
+(Automcatically installed if you install from the AUR)

 ## Installation